opnsense/docs/source/manual/how-tos/carp.rst

-Next we need to make sure the appropriate protocols can be used on the different interfaces, go to firewall -> rules and make sure both LAN and WAN accept at least carp packets (see protocol selection).
+Next we need to make sure the appropriate protocols can be used on the different interfaces, go to firewall -> rules and make sure both LAN and WAN accept at least CARP packets (see protocol selection).
 Because we're connecting both firewalls using a direct cable connection, we will add a single rule to accept all traffic on all protocols for that specific interface.
 Another option is to only accept traffic to the GUI port and